ajborla/py-lib-dqstutil/README.md

 The [examples](https://github.com/ajborla/py-lib-dqstutil/examples/) area contains more detailed scenarios.

+## Documentation
+To get started quickly, refer to the [examples](https://github.com/ajborla/py-lib-dqstutil/examples/).

+Details for how to use each function may then be obtained from the [API documentation](https://ajborla.github.io/py-lib-dqstutil/).

 ## Development and Testing
 ### Source Code
 The [dqstutil](https://github.com/ajborla/py-lib-dqstutil/) source is hosted on GitHub.